 A: You are welcome to bring your family to Philadelphia, and there is plenty for spouses and children to do during the conference.
 Because the hotel charges our conference for every person present, every person who attends the conference must register.
 Registered attendees will receive badges which you will need to wear during the conference to identify you as a registered attendee.
 Spouses are welcome to register and attend, and many have attended our conference in the past.
 There will be some sessions that they may find informative.
 Additionally we will have a special spouse support networking meeting on Friday, June 13 in the evening.
 Spouses do not have to be registered to attend this free meeting.

 Q: The schedule looks pretty full.
 Will there be time for me to connect with friends?

 A: We pack the agenda with sessions to maximize the scope of information we can provide during the 2-day conference.
 Unless you are a health care provider attending for continuing education, you are not obligated to attend every session.
 We encourage attendees to skip one or two sessions to relax and connect with friends or spend time with family if you brought them.
 There will also be time during evenings, breaks, and lunch to connect with friends.
 We also encourage you to arrive a day early or stay a day longer to take in the sites, relax, and unwind.

 Q: I would like to attend the conference but only for one day.
 Can I still attend?

 A: We offer special rates for people who wish to attend one day of the conference only.
-Please contact us at email@example.com to register for one day.
+You can register via our registration tool.